innxrmxst/innxrmxst.github.io/_posts/2025-06-24-ref-she-run-pwsh.md

 **Using `GetType` to obtain a reference to the `System.dll` assembly at runtime is an example of the Reflection technique.**

 We can use internal `Invoke` method to call `GetModuleHandle` and obtain the base address of an unmanaged DLL.
-The returned value is decimal and we transfer it into hexadecimal quivalent to obtain the actual memory address in a format of `0xdeadbeef`.
+The returned value is decimal and we transfer it into hexadecimal quivalent to obtain the actual memory address.
 The same applies to `GetProcAddress`.

 The `LookupFunc` helper function does this by: